-We thus have that to every structure $\Gamma$, we can assign the closed clone $\Pol(\Gamma)$ of its polymorphisms.
+We can thus assign to every structure $\Gamma$ the closed clone $\Pol(\Gamma)$ of its polymorphisms.
 For certain $\Gamma$, this clone captures the computational complexity of $\Csp(\Gamma)$: a countable structure $\Gamma$ is called \emph{$\omega$-categorical} if every countable model of the first-order theory of $\Gamma$ is isomorphic to $\Gamma$.
 It is well-known that the random graph $G$ is $\omega$-categorical, and that reducts of $\omega$-categorical structures are $\omega$-categorical as well (see for example~\cite{Hodges}).

 \begin{theorem}[from~\cite{BodirskyNesetrilJLC}] Let $\Gamma$ be an $\omega$-categorical structure.
-Then the relations preserved by the polymorphisms of $\Gamma$ (i.e., the relations in $\Inv(\Pol(\Gamma))$) are precisely those having a primitive positive definition in $\Gamma$. \end{theorem}
+Then the relations preserved by the polymorphisms of $\Gamma$, i.e., the relations in $\Inv(\Pol(\Gamma))$, are precisely those having a primitive positive definition in $\Gamma$. \end{theorem}

 Clearly, this theorem together with Lemma~\ref{lem:pp-reduce} imply that if two $\omega$-categorical structures $\Gamma, \Delta$ with finite relational signatures have the same clone of polymorphisms, then their CSPs are polynomial-time equivalent.
 Moreover, if $\Pol(\Gamma)$ is contained in $\Pol(\Delta)$, then $\CSP(\Gamma)$ is, up to polynomial time, at least as hard as $\CSP(\Delta)$.